jnhthomp/ClassNotes/LearnWithLeon/21-JavascriptObjects/21-JavascriptObjects.md

 Right now it is about getting the tools we need to get to the point where we can apply

 ## We Have All The LEGOS
+After learning objects we have everything we need in order to make REAL applications We just have to know how to put them together

 Loud Music And Confetti Next Slide

 ## The BIG News!
+The goal of #100Devs was met and there are 100 people who got jobs To celebrate we are going to have the best week ever (next week)

+Merch drops, agency opening, job board opening, sponsored class by Microsoft

 ## Programming (Review)
 ## A computer will do what you tell it to do.
 (Review)
 The key rule of programming is that a computer will do what you tell it to